Generalized Score Matching: Introduction

-We briefly explain how (i)-(iv) go beyond what is currently in the literature.
-Regarding (i), the original \cite{hyvarinen2005estimation} form of score matching is valid only for models which possess a differentiable density function.
-Some variants of score matching have been proposed for multivarate categorical data, notably by \cite{hyvarinen2007some} and \cite{lyu2012interpretation}. \cite{hyvarinen2007some} proposed a variant of score matching, called ratio matching, to deal with multivariate binary data.
+We briefly explain how (i)-(iii) go beyond what is currently in the literature.
+Regarding (i), the original form of score matching in \cite{hyvarinen2005estimation} is valid only for models which possess a differentiable density function.
+Some variants of score matching have been proposed for multivariate categorical data, notably by \cite{hyvarinen2007some} and \cite{lyu2012interpretation}. \cite{hyvarinen2007some} proposed a variant of score matching, called ratio matching, to deal with multivariate binary data.
 Ratio matching is based on minimizing the expected squared distance of the ratios of certain probabilities given by the model and the corresponding ratios in the observations. \cite{lyu2012interpretation} developed a generalization of score matching which replaces the gradient operator used in score matching for continuous data by a general linear operator. \cite{lyu2012interpretation} then focused on what is referred to as the marginalization operator and applies it to multivariate categorical data.
-The approaches of both \cite{hyvarinen2007some} and \cite{lyu2012interpretation} are ultimately based on a comparison of conditional distributions derived from the multivariate structure of the observations.
-However, in the case of univariate discrete observations, neither of \cite{hyvarinen2007some} and \cite{lyu2012interpretation}'s approaches resolves the problem of the intractable normalizing constant, due to there being no multivariate structure to exploit.
-In contrast, our approach compares conditional distributions related to the neighbourhood structure on the sample space, in turn determined by the ordering of the support of the relevant ordinal distribution; this construction works equally well for univariate and multivariate ordinal distributions.
-For example, our approach may be applied to any parametric model for ordinal data supported on $\{y_j\}_{j=1}^N\subset\mathbb{R}$ where $N$ is either a positive integer or $+\infty$, the $y_j$ are ordered real numbers and probabilities are only known up to proportionality, e.g. $\mathbb{P}[Y=y_j]=c(\bm{\theta}) a(y_j) e^{\theta y_j}$, for $\bm{\theta}$ such that $0<c(\bm{\theta})<\infty$.
-Here, $c(\bm{\theta})$ may be intractable.
+The approaches of both \cite{hyvarinen2007some} and \cite{lyu2012interpretation} are ultimately based on a comparison of conditional distributions derived from the multivariate structure of the observations, which are applicable for some data domains of finite cardinality.
+Moreover, in the case of univariate discrete observations, neither of the approaches in \cite{hyvarinen2007some} and \cite{lyu2012interpretation} resolves the problem of the intractable normalizing constant, due to there being no multivariate structure to exploit.
+In contrast, our approach compares conditional distributions related to the neighbourhood structure on the sample space, in turn determined by the ordering of the support of the relevant ordinal distribution; this construction works equally well for univariate and multivariate ordinal distributions without any requirements on data domain cardinality.
+Additionally, after this paper was made public in early 2022 on arXiv, several subsequent works have employed similar ideas on comparing conditional distributions related to the neighbourhood structure on the sample space.
+For instance, \cite{meng2022concrete} explored applications of essentially the same method in image denosing while \cite{matsubara2023generalized}, which referenced our 2022 arXiv version of this paper, utilized our approach in Bayesian variational inference for both univariate and multivariate count data.
+These studies provide compelling evidence for the effectiveness and versatility of our method.